 - (a) In accordance with ORO.GEN.210 (b), the operator shall nominate persons responsible for the management and supervision of the following areas:

 - (1) flight operations;

 - (2) crew training;

 - (3) ground operations; and

-- (4) continuing airworthiness in accordance with MCAR-M.
+- (4) continuing airworthiness or for the continuing airworthiness management contract in accordance with MCAR-M, as the case may be.

-- (b) Adequacy and competency of personnel - (1) The operator shall employ sufficient personnel for the planned ground and flight operations. - (2) All personnel assigned to, or directly involved in, ground and flight operations shall: - (i) be properly trained; - (ii) demonstrate their capabilities in the performance of their assigned duties; and - (iii) be aware of their responsibilities and the relationship of their duties to the operation as a whole.
+(b) Adequacy and competency of personnel

+- (1) The operator shall employ sufficient personnel for the planned ground and flight operations. - (2) All personnel assigned to, or directly involved in, ground and flight operations shall: - (i) be properly trained; - (ii) demonstrate their capabilities in the performance of their assigned duties; and - (iii) be aware of their responsibilities and the relationship of their duties to the operation as a whole.